isaacdd/datadog-supervisord/README.md

+**NOTE: this check has been part of the datadog core integrations [repo](https://github.com/DataDog/integrations-core/tree/master/supervisord) and installs with the agent**

 A simple supervisord process and uptime check.
 Check collects the following:

 1. Service check on each process (Critical, OK, Unknown).